Comonadic Coalgebras and Bousfield Localization: Lifting Bousfield Localization to Comonadic Algebras

 When an adjunction is drawn, the left adjoint will always be drawn on top.

-\begin{definition}[\cite{bayeh,gkr,hkrs}] Suppose $L : \N \adjoint \M : R$ is an adjunction with left adjoint $L$ and $\M$ a model category.
-We say that $\N$ admits the \emph{left-induced model structure} via $L$ if it admits the model category structure in which a map $f$ is a weak equivalence (resp., cofibration) if and only if $Lf \in \M$ is a weak equivalence (resp., cofibration). \end{definition}
+\begin{definition}[\cite{bayeh,gkr,hkrs}] Suppose $L : \N \adjoint \M : R$ is an adjunction with left adjoint $L$ and $\M$ is a model category.
+We say that $\N$ admits the \emph{left-induced model structure} via $L$ if it admits the model category structure in which a morphism $f$ is a weak equivalence (resp., cofibration) if and only if $Lf$ is a weak equivalence (resp., cofibration) in $\M$. \end{definition}

 \begin{remark} In the previous definition, when $\N$ admits the left-induced model structure via the left adjoint $L$, the adjoint pair $(L,R)$ is a Quillen adjunction because $L$ preserves cofibrations and trivial cofibrations. \end{remark}